factcast/factcast/factcast-site/documentation-docsy/content/en/Usage/factus/introduction.md

 Also, be aware that not every possible use case is covered by Factus so that you occasionally might want to fall back to "doing things yourself" with the low-level FactCast API.
 In case you encounter such a situation, please open a github issue explaining your motivation.
 Maybe this is something Factus is currently lacking.

-### Enough already, give me details!
+### EventObjects

 Factus replaces FactCast as a central interface.
-Rather than with 'Facts', Factus deals with 'EventObjects'.
-Those with be serialized/deserialized to Facts using an 'EventSerializer'.
+Rather than with *Facts*, Factus deals with *EventObjects*.
+Those are serialized/deserialized to Facts using an *EventSerializer*.
 Factus ships with a default one that uses Jackson, but you're free to use any library of your taste to accomplish this (like Gson, or whatever is popular with you).

-Concrete Events will implement 'EventObject' in order to be able to contribute to Fact Headers when serialized, and they are expected to be annotated with `@Specification` in order to declare what the specifics of the `FactHeader` (namespace, type and version) are.
+Concrete events will implement *EventObject* in order to be able to contribute to Fact Headers when serialized, and they are expected to be annotated with `@Specification` in order to declare what the specifics of the `FactHeader` (namespace, type and version) are.

 ```java
 /**